 I don’t want to spoil it for you and I think that you’ll have much more fun exploring the hidden gems around here on your own!

-The sacred quadrangle
+1. The sacred quadrangle

 This is the heart of the ancient city and used to be home to the sacred tooth of Buddha which now lies in Kandy.

 The Vatadage or circular relic house is the most impressive of the buildings here and has Buddha placed in the middle of a perfect circle.

 Beyond this, you can visit the other ruins in the area including the Hatadage, they’re all very impressive in their own way.

-Top Tips for exploring the sites: Make sure you take off your shoes if instructed when walking around on the ancient sites and never get a photo with your back to Buddha!
+Top Tips for exploring the sites: Make sure you take off your shoes if instructed when walking around the ancient sites and never get a photo with your back to Buddha!

-The palace is mostly in ruins today, but I love how a lot of the carvings still remain in the brick and stone work.
+The palace is mostly in ruins today, but I love how a lot of the carvings still remain in the brick and stonework.

 Some of the supports for the roof are still there on top.
 Although they don’t support anything now, the pattern makes it look so effortlessly picturesque.

 This striking Buddha statue goes all the way back to the 4th century and was built by King Parakramabahu.

 About five minutes after I took this photo however around 50 school kids showed up for their school trip!

 These statues are considered some of the best examples of ancient Sinhalese carving work and so it’s a popular site for this reason!
 You must check it out.

 These are; sitting, standing, walking and reclining.
 You’ll find all these stages here and they’re beautiful.

 Top Tip: Watch your feet.
-Not only is the floor a million degrees, you have to take your shoes off and walk over quite a lot of little pebble stones.
+Not only is the floor a million degrees, but you also have to take your shoes off and walk over quite a lot of little pebble stones.

 One of the largest stupas in Polonnaruwa and the 4th largest in Sri Lanka is Rankoth Vehera.

-Built in the tradition of Arunadhapura and constructed in 1187 AD, it’s one of the most revered stupas in the ancient site.
+Built in the tradition of Arunadhapura and constructed in 1187 AD, it’s one of the most revered stupas on the ancient site.
 It’s entirely made out of brick and has a unique beauty to it being all reddish in colour.

 When I was circling I couldn’t find a way inside the stupa, so it was a hot walk over pebble stones to do a whole 360 turn back to my shoes.

-Take regular (coconut) breaks
+6. Take regular (coconut) breaks